Ramil Hernandez: Political career

-Vice Governor of Laguna
+Vice Governor of Laguna (2007–2010; 2013–2014)

 In 2007, Hernandez ran for Vice Governor as the running mate of gubernatorial candidate Edwin Olivarez, the then-Vice Governor, under United Opposition.
 At the age of 34, Hernandez was elected as Vice Governor; the youngest ever in the history of the province to take over the position who got 160,368 votes.
 Olivarez, however, lost to incumbent Governor Teresita Lazaro.

 Even though he was still eligible to run for his second term, Hernandez pursued the governorship in 2010 while still being the youngest candidate in the province of Laguna.
 Running under the Nacionalista Party, he placed fourth behind E.R.
 Ejercito, the then-Mayor of Pagsanjan.
 Beating his two opponents, he was again elected as Vice Governor in 2013 for the second time with 388,859, whereas Ejercito was re-elected as Governor.

-Governor of Laguna
+Governor of Laguna (2014–2025)

 On May 21, 2014, Ejercito was disqualified by the Commission on Elections (COMELEC) First Division due to campaign overspending during the 2013 elections.
 The petitioner in the disqualification case is Edgar San Luis, who is the former Congressman of 4th district of Laguna and opponent of Ejercito for the 2013 gubernatorial race.
 Vice Governor Hernandez assumed the post as a Governor and was sworn in as the new governor of Laguna at the main office of the Commission on Elections (Comelec) in Manila on May 27, 2014.
 The writ of execution disqualifying Ejercito as the Governor was served by the Department of Interior and Local Government (DILG) on May 28, 2014, at the provincial capitol in Santa Cruz, Laguna.

 Under Nacionalista Party, Hernandez ran for his first full three-year term as governor against his predecessor E.R.
 Ejercito and Jorge Antonio Ejercito in the 2016 elections.
 He was elected as the governor who garnered 606,002 votes beating his opponent, Ejercito with 232,927 votes.
 His running mate, Katherine Agapay (481,700 votes) assumed the vice governorship.

 In the 2019 elections, Hernandez ran for re-election under the banner of the ruling PDP-Laban and faced E.R.
 Ejercito once again and four other candidates.
 With a total of 817,250 votes, he was re-elected to his second term as a governor along with his running mate, Katherine Agapay, who was re-elected as Vice Governor.
 They also ran for election in 2022 and re-elected to their third full term, with Hernandez gaining a total of 872,378 votes.

+House of Representatives (2025–present)

+On May 11, 2026, Hernandez voted against the second impeachment of Vice President Sara Duterte, contrasting with the favorable vote of his wife Ruth during the first impeachment of Duterte in 2025.